MFernstrom/xmailer/README.md

 You may need to install libssl-dev for Linux support as well.

-(*)
-  OpenSSL in openSUSE:
-    # zypper in libopenssl-devel
+* OpenSSL in openSUSE: zypper in libopenssl-devel

-  OpenSSL in Mint:
-    $ sudo apt-get install libssl-dev
+* OpenSSL in Mint: $ sudo apt-get install libssl-dev

-  OpenSSL in Fedora:
+* OpenSSL in Fedora:
-    $ su
+    * $ su
-    # cd /usr/lib
+    * $ cd /usr/lib
-    # ln -s libcrypto.so.1.0.0 libcrypto.so
+    * $ ln -s libcrypto.so.1.0.0 libcrypto.so
-    # ln -s libssl.so.1.0.0 libssl.so
+    * $ ln -s libssl.so.1.0.0 libssl.so

 Enjoy!

-Xmailer was created by Silvio Clecio (silvioprog), he's deleting it from his repos, so I made a copy.
+**Xmailer was created by Silvio Clecio (silvioprog), he's deleting it from his repos, so I made a copy.**